+These, ladies and gentlemen, are not houses you can live in.
 These are definitely toy houses that "costs more than thousands of real-life homes in places like Detroit."
 And people are buying them up left and right.

 Chernicky owns Lilliput Play Homes, a builder of luxury playhouses that run anywhere from $5,000 -- his cheapest model -- to as much as $80,000 (what he's charging a wealthy Russian for a scaled-down Palace of Versailles).
 Perhaps illustrative of the recession's relatively mild impact on the uber-wealthy, business is thriving.
 In fact, Lilliput Play Homes is currently on pace to have its best year yet, Chernicky says.
 While some might consider an air-conditioned Mediterranean-style mansion a bit indulgent for the kiddies, buyers of the backyard manors offer a passionate defense: The homes are a worthy investment in their child's imagination, they say, a counterweight to the mind-numbing electronic devices that normally hog kids' attention these days.
 In addition to a full line of stock models, like the "Storybook Bungalow" and "Grand Victorian," Chernicky's 15-person operation also does custom jobs like the 30-by-16-foot replica of Versailles, which has secret rooms and tunnels.
 Just like full-scale manufactured housing operations, the crew builds the structures in Chernicky's Peters Township, Pa., workshop, then disassembles them and ships them to their buyers.
 While he does receive orders from what he calls "Mercedes and fur coat" buyers, many of whom live overseas (Chernicky estimates that 30 percent to 50 percent of business comes from abroad), plenty of his clients are ordinary folks: "Grandmas with station wagons," he says.